Hierarchical Classification

 you must keep the last level of the hierarchy to be a unique observation

-identifier (last resort beeing rowid_to_column()
+identifier (last resort beeing rowid_to_column() to achieve

 it).